|

 Belfast via Cairnryan

 The traditional, historic route to Belfast has always been via the Scottish port of Stranraer.
 It takes about the same time as the Holyhead & Dublin route, and shows you a lot of wonderful Scottish scenery on the way.
-Until 20 November 2011, you took a train from Glasgow to Stranraer in southwest Scotland and walked straight onto the Stena Line ferry to Belfast in Northern Ireland.
-Sadly, from 22 November 2011 Stena Line have moved their port from historic, rail-connected, integrated Stranraer to dis-integrated Cairnryan in the middle of nowhere, miles from any rail station.
-They have laid on a one-hour bus journey to Ayr to connect with the trains to and from Glasgow and the rest of the country.
+Until 2011, you took a train from Glasgow to Stranraer in southwest Scotland and walked straight onto the Stena Line ferry to Belfast in Northern Ireland.
+In 2011 Stena Line moved their port from historic, rail-connected, integrated Stranraer to a new port at Cairnryan with a 1h15 coach connection to Ayr for trains to & from Glasgow and the rest of the country.
+See the journey in pictures & watch the video guide...

 London & Glasgow ► Belfast by train+ferry |